bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 -----------------------------------------------

 # Appendix

 ## Narratives

-### Unpaired to paired
+### From receiver to user pairing

-This section describes the requests and responses made between a receiver and a RadioTAG server when the server supports both unpaired and paired tagging.
+This section describes the requests and responses made between a receiver and a RadioTAG server when the server supports both receiver and user tagging.

 #### Tune radio to BBC Radio 4